-Date: 8/25/16 Adopted by the IIPRC
+Date: 12/15/2022 Adopted by the IIPRC Individual Current Assumption Whole Life Insurance Policy Standards

 - (8) With respect to any reinstated policy, the following applies: - (a) With respect to statements made in an application for reinstatement, the policy is incontestable after it has been in force during the insured's lifetime for two years beginning with the day of reinstatement.
 The contestable period is based only on statements in the reinstatement application, unless the original contestable period has not yet expired.
-The reinstated policy may include an exception to the incontestability provision for fraud in the procurement of the reinstated policy when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (b) The suicide exclusion shall not exceed two years from the day of reinstatement. - (c) If a policy contains a reinstatement provision or other policy provision that references the subject matter of Paragraph (8)(a) and/or (8)(b), the policy references shall be consistent with Paragraph (8)(a) and/or (8)(b).
+The reinstated policy may include an exception to the incontestability provision for fraud in the procurement of the reinstated policy when permitted by applicable law in the state where the policy is delivered or issued for delivery. - (b) The suicide exclusion shall not exceed two years from the day of reinstatement, or any shorter period as may be required by applicable law in the state where the policy is delivered or issued for delivery. - (c) If a policy contains a reinstatement provision or other policy provision that references the subject matter of Paragraph (8)(a) and/or (8)(b), the policy references shall be consistent with Paragraph (8)(a) and/or (8)(b).